 Characteristics of ERAS services for hip and knee replacement are displayed in Table 10.
 These present summarised information only to preserve the anonymity of sites.

-Table 10: Characteristics of ERAS services for hip and knee replacement at four study sites
+Table 10.
+Characteristics of ERAS services for hip and knee replacement at four study sites